timmy00274672/STM32-Learning/README.md

 /*******************************************************************************
 * File Name       	: readme.md
 * Author          	: timmy00274672 (timmy00274672@gmail.com)
 * Date            	: 06/05/2014
+* Version			: Version 2.1
 * Description     	: This file describe the environment-related setting.
 *******************************************************************************/

 In the repo, I just copy the examples from *STM32 Note*.